Discriminatory Lending: Evidence from Bankers in the Lab

-We test for the presence of gender discrimination in small business lending through a lab-in-the-field experiment with 334 Turkish loan officers.
-Each officer reviews multiple loan applications in which we randomize the applicant’s gender.
-While unconditional approval rates are the same for male and female applicants, we detect a more subtle form of discrimination.
-Loan officers are 30 percent more likely to make loan approval conditional on the presence of a guarantor when we present an application as coming from a female instead of a male entrepreneur.
-This gender discrimination is concentrated among young, inexperienced, and gender-biased loan officers.
-Discrimination is also most pronounced for loans that perform well in real life, making it costly to the bank.
-Experimental variation in the available applicant information does not impact lending decisions, suggesting that the nature of discrimination is implicit rather than statistical.
+We implement a lab-in-the-field experiment with 334 Turkish loan officers to test for the presence, and learn about the mechanisms, of gender discrimination in small business lending.
+Each officer reviews multiple real-life loan applications in which we randomize the applicant's gender.
+While provisional approval rates are the same for male and female applicants, we detect a more subtle form of discrimination.
+Loan officers are 30 percent more likely to make approval conditional on the presence of a guarantor when we present an application as coming from a female instead of a male entrepreneur.
+This discrimination is concentrated among young, inexperienced, and gender-biased loan officers.
+Discrimination is also most pronounced for loans that performed well in real life, making it costly to the bank.

 Keywords: Gender discrimination; guarantors; implicit bias; lab-in-the-field; bank lending

 JEL Classification: D81; D83; D91; G21; G41; L26